ksdomino/or2billboards/README.md

 Notes:
 - hierarchical folder and filename text file included in the zip.
 - These are in their original folders so if you replace the files in the folders you'll have a full set optimised for minimising the ingame loading lag.
-- These original textures were extracted by OR2006Tweaks.
+- The original textures were extracted by OR2006Tweaks.
 I just compiled all the billboards in once place for easy access.

 Here's a folder list too in case you want to create cool per-stage billboards based on the stage location: